david-mark-llc/jessie/README.md

 ### Functions

 You will most likely be contributing to a function.
-All functions can be found in their own folder under "functions".
+All functions can be found in their own folder under "functions" in the repo.
 Each function has a number of renditions.

 ### Type checking